Pancreatic cyst: Types

 Pancreatic pseudocysts are benign, with a risk of malignant progression of 0%.
 Pseudocysts are associated with acute or chronic pancreatitis and the cysts usually commnicate with the main pancreatic duct.
-They usually resolve spontaneously and are unilocular (not septated; ie. do not have walls separating parts of the cyst) and may be solitary or multiple.
+They usually resolve spontaneously and are unilocular (not septated; i.e. do not have walls separating parts of the cyst) and may be solitary or multiple.

 Serous cystadenomas are benign as well, with a risk of malignant potential of 0% and they usually present in the 5-7th decade of life with 60% of instances being in women.
 They do not communicate with the main pancreatic duct.
 Their imaging characteristics vary and have been described as muti-cystic with a honeycomb appearance, with less common variants being solid, macrocystic or unilocular.
 Serous systadenomas may have a central scar in the cyst seen on CT or MRI, and this is characteristic of the type, but is only seen in 30% of cases.

 Intraductal papillary mucinous neoplasms (IPMN) involve the main pancreatic duct (main ductal IPMN) or its branches (branch duct IPMN) or both (mixed type IPMN).
 IPMNs are pre-malignant with main duct IPMNs having a 33-85% malignant potential and branch duct IPMNs having a 15% risk of malignancy at 15 years.
 IPMNs usually occur during the 5-th decade of life and have an equal male and female incidence.
 They may present as solitary or multiple lesions, and they may cause pancreatitis as the pancreatic duct is blocked by mucin.

 Pancreatic mucinous cystic neoplasm usually involve the tail of the pancreas and 90% of cases involve women and they usually present in the 4-6th decade of life.
 They have a malignant potential of 10-34%.
 They do not communicate with the pancreatic ducts and they usually present as single, thick walled, non-loculated (having a single chamber) lesions.
 They characteristically contain ovarian type stromal cells.

 Pancreatic neuroendocrine tumors may sometimes undergo cystic degeneration forming cysts.
-These types of tumors arise from pancreatic endocrine cells, and 10% are functional, being able to secrete hormones.They are characterized on imaging by their thick walls.
+These types of tumors arise from pancreatic endocrine cells, and 10% are functional, being able to secrete hormones.
+They are characterized on imaging by their thick walls.
 80% of these tumors express somatostatin receptors thus allowing them to be visualized on Gallium DOTA scans.